What are the covenants and obligations you must fulfill?

 Breaking the contract

 Not all mortgages are the same and come with different penalties and fees for breaking the contract.
 Lenders must provide a home buyer a list of these penalties and how the accompanying fees are calculated.
-It’s important to understand these penalties
+It’s important to

 before agreeing to the contract.